 Members of the community were kind enough to inform me of other past observations and attempts at a more native(-looking) OS X skin.
 Cjelli’s thread and links contained within it, such as Sam Marshall’s more in-depth tutorial, are especially helpful, along with Darth Tealc and seq’s bug reports.

-Otherwise there’s not much documentation at all.
+Otherwise there’s not much documentation at all, and the documentation is in pdf compressed with a software from sodapdf site online.
 You can take a look at skins_readme.txt included with Steam, but after that you’re basically on your own.
 Feel free to customize this skin for your own purposes, but please don’t release any derivatives of this current version.

 That’s all for now, folks.
 Check back later for continual updates.